 Therefore, to make it worth to invest so much money in video advertising, advertisers should find the most appreciated way to create their commercials.

 The Journal of Psychology defines emotion as a complex state of feelings, which routinely result in physical and psychological changes that influence both thought and behaviour.

 According to the Journal, emotion is always associated with a broad range of physical phenomena including mood, personality and motivation levels among others, essentially because it exerts an incredible force on human behaviour.

 Emotion is so universal and critical for how one perceives the world that it becomes necessary to view emotion in a new way to interpret it scientifically.

-As such, every emotional response, from love to hate, fear to joy, and everything in between, can be summed up as purely physiological responses to environmental events that serve to motivate away from harm and toward reward.
+As such, every emotional response, from love to hate, fear to joy, and everything in between, can be summed up as purely physiological responses to environmental events that serve to motivate away from harm and toward the reward.

 The demand for the products and services of a specific organization heavily relies on the level of impact that the company’s messaging can bring out.

-In as much as cultural beliefs, experiences and the values consumers harbor play an important role on the brands they settle on, the difference in the sales of brands such as BMW and Audi, Gucci, and Louis Vuitton, as well as Nike and Knitwear, for example, is heavily influenced by personal impulses.
+In as much as cultural beliefs, experiences and the values consumers harbour play an important role on the brands they settle on, the difference in the sales of brands such as BMW and Audi, Gucci, and Louis Vuitton, as well as Nike and Knitwear, for example, is heavily influenced by personal impulses.